From APR and repayments to securities and guarantors, we explain you the basics of how a private student loan actually works

 An unsecured loan is where there is no such security in place.
 For that reason, the interest rates can be higher, because the loan provider is taking more risk – they don’t have anything they can lay claim to should you be unable to repay the loan.
 Students can struggle to get loans on good interest rates because they don’t usually have any security, such as a house, that they can use against the loan, and because they haven’t had the chance to build up a long credit history, which is another key factor that loan companies consider when reviewing a loan application.

 The loan term, or period, is the length of time you’ll take to repay it.
-For example, Future Finance loans can be repaid over 1 year, as a minimum loan term, or 5 years, as a maximum loan term.
+For example, Future Finance loans can be repaid over 7-10 years.

 Once you’ve taken the student loan and started repayments you can sometimes extend your loan term, if your loan provider agrees to it, or you can sometimes shorten it and pay the loan back sooner.
 The loan provider might charge you an early repayment fee for doing so though.